NPR Music's 25 Best Albums Of 2019

 A lot of artists made big, ambitious albums in 2019, but few soared as wondrously as Weyes Blood's Titanic Rising.
 Singer Natalie Mering's meticulously layered harmonies drew comparisons to the celestial sounds of Enya and her winding melodies, crystalline voice and autumnal reflections owe just as much to '70s folk-pop icons like Joni Mitchell or The Carpenters.
 It's a beautiful and potent mix, one Mering deftly subverts with hints of madness.
 Songs suddenly stagger and devolve into warped or broken electronics while her videos, for songs like "Everyday" or "Mirror Forever," include graphic scenes of murder, rape and drug use.
 It's a beautiful world, but we are not okay. —Robin Hilton

-■ MORE: Weyes Blood on All Things Considered
+■ MORE: Watch Weyes Blood perform at NPR's Tiny Desk

 13.